gaelmoccand/Cpp_Weekly/containers/README.md

 ```
 Like all the STL ranges represented by iterators:
 * 1st arg. is included in the subrange.
 * 2nd arg. is not included in the subrange.
-It points to the ìpast-the-endî element, like for instance myvec.end().
+It points to the ‚Äúpast-the-end‚Äù element, like for instance myvec.end().

 Note that for vector and string, all iterators pointing to elements at and after the one removed are invalidated.
 Indeed, all those elements have been shifted up by the call to erase [3].

 ### 2.2 Remove element for a certain value

-Until C++20 vector, deque, string containers donít have a method to remove a value so we must use the algo **std::remove**.
+Until C++20 vector, deque, string containers don‚Äôt have a method to remove a value so we must use the algo **std::remove**.
 This algorithm takes a range and a value to remove, and shifts up all the elements that are to be kept [3].

 check this code and the figure below